 Many people in New Brunswick take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use taxis to commute to work is quite high.
 This helps to fill a need among New Brunswick citizens for affordable transportation.

-The percentage of adults in New Brunswick who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in New Brunswick have a bachelor's degree or advanced degree.
+In terms of college education, New Brunswick is nearly on par with the US average for all cities of 21.84%: 20.73% of adults 25 and older in New Brunswick have a bachelor's degree or advanced degree.

 New Brunswick is an extremely ethnically-diverse city.
 The people who call New Brunswick home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in New Brunswick, accounting for 55.80% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in New Brunswick, accounting for 52.99% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of New Brunswick residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Brunswick include Italian, German, Polish, and English.
+Important ancestries of people in New Brunswick include Irish, Italian, German, English, and Polish.

 The most common language spoken in New Brunswick is Spanish.
-Other important languages spoken here include English and Chinese.
+Other important languages spoken here include English and Langs. of India.